Uneven Stormwater Rules Lead to Muted Progress

 1. Peak Flow

+Similar to peak flow, as the amount of impervious area increases, the volume of runoff also increases as less water is able to infiltrate into the ground.
 Depending on location, a certain percentage of water that would have infiltrated into the groundwater pre-development must be able to be absorbed after construction is completed.
 The state-mandated percentage varies from 60 to 80 percent infiltration, while some endangered watersheds require 90 to 100 percent levels of infiltration.

 3. Total Suspended Solids (TSS)